Matteo Croce personal homepage

 First of all I needed a dump of the filesystem to get the binaries, so I soldered a serial port on the router to access the bootloader.

-The bootloader doesn’t allow to interrupt the boot process but luckily I knew that on those devices you can get a prompt by typing the secret word tpltpltpl.
+The bootloader doesn’t allow you to interrupt the boot process but luckily I knew that on those devices you can get a prompt by typing the secret word tpltpltpl.

 AP93 (ar7240) U-boot